thierr26/thierr26_personal_notes_sphinx_sources/source/tmux.rst

   stty -ixon

-You can find more details about that in Tom Ryder's `Terminal annoyances blog post <https://sanctum.geek.nz/arabesque/terminal-annoyances>`_.
+You can find more details about that in Tom Ryder's `"Terminal annoyances" blog post <https://sanctum.geek.nz/arabesque/terminal-annoyances>`_.